panzi/mediaextract/README.md

 This also means that using a 32bit binary extracted files can never be larger than 2 GB.

-This is because `mediaextract` uses `mmap` to read files, wich maps files to memory.
+This is because `mediaextract` uses `mmap` to read files, which maps files to memory.
 On 32bit platforms the address space of the main memory is simply not big enough.
 64bit binaries can read up to 8 EB (8 Exabytes) at once.